thorinaboenke/Upleveled-nextjs-ecommerce-store/README.md

 ```bash
 git clone https://github.com/thorinaboenke/nextjs-ecommerce-store
 ```
-in the created directory, run yarn or npm
+in the created directory, run yarn or npm to install all dependencies
 ```bash
 yarn
 # or